All Episodes

 I slipped and fell into the wet concrete below.

-But I'm still around.
+But I still rest.

-You may have noticed I paused both at the beginning and the end to give those of you who wanted to record the opportunity.
+I'll be back again, man again, man again, man again, you may have noticed I paused both at the beginning and the end to give those of you who wanted to record the opportunity.

-So many people have been driving me crazy to play that song that I thought I would give you all a chance to record it and listen to it until your ears bleed, because that's what I do with music that I love.
+So many people have been driving me crazy to play that song that I thought I would give you all a chance to record it and listen until your ears bleed, because that's what I do with music that I love.

-I tend to listen to it again and again and again, sounding like the record, until my ears bleed, metaphorically.
+I tend to listen to it again and again and again, sounding like the record.

 West of the Rockies, you're on the air.